waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Current Hypotheses & Investigations

 - **Brock's Location:** Hypothesis is that Brock is somewhere in Mt.
 Moon, based on a single NPC hint in Pewter City.
-This is unconfirmed.
+This is unconfirmed. **Update:** I have left Mt.
+Moon without finding Brock.
+This hypothesis is likely incorrect.
   - **Test:** Thoroughly explore all floors and paths of Mt.
-Moon.
+Moon. **Result:** No sign of Brock.
-  - **Contingency:** If no clues are found, I will abandon this location and search elsewhere.
+  - **Contingency:** If no clues are found, I will abandon this location and search elsewhere. **Action:** I have abandoned this line of investigation.
-- **Mt.
-Moon Layout:** Hypothesis that the western and eastern sections of the cave are largely separate. **Confirmed** for B1F and the ground level of B2F.
-The connection must be on the elevated platforms of B2F or on 1F.